oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

    ```
 ## Run the `Intel® Modin* Get Started` Sample

-You can run the Jupyter notebook with the sample code on your local server or download the sample code from the notebook as a Python file and run it locally or on the Intel DevCloud.
+You can run the Jupyter notebook with the sample code on your local server or download the sample code from the notebook as a Python file and run it locally.
 Visit [Intel® Distribution of Modin Getting Started Guide](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-distribution-of-modin-getting-started-guide.html) for more information.

 ### Run the Sample in Visual Studio Code* (Optional)